-What Is Laser Damage?
+What is Laser Damage?

 Laser damage is defined as "any permanent laser-radiation-induced change in characteristics of either the substrate or the coating".